-- From the sample of documented examples we reviewed, we found there was a system for reporting and recording significant events; lessons were shared to make sure action was taken to improve safety in the practice.
+- From the sample of documented examples we reviewed, we found there was an effective system for reporting and recording significant events; lessons were shared to make sure action was taken to improve safety in the practice.
 When things went wrong patients were informed as soon as practicable, received support, information, and a written apology.
-They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices to minimise risks to patient safety. - Staff demonstrated that they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role. - The practice had adequate arrangements to respond to emergencies and major incidents.
-They had a business continuity plan for major incidents such as power failure or building damage. - A fire risk assessment had been completed; however, they did not carry out regular fire drills.
+They were told about any actions to improve processes to prevent the same thing happening again. - Staff demonstrated that they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role. - Some risk assessments had been completed to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella. - The practice arrangements to respond to emergencies and major incidents was lacking in some areas.
+Risk assessments had not been completed to identify the reasons and mitigating actions, for not having a defibrillator and some emergency medicines.
+The business continuity plan was basic and did not cover actions to take for major incidents such as power failure or building damage. - The practice had an up to date fire risk assessment and carried out regular fire drills.
+However, they did not keep a record of the fire drills that included information such as who was involved, time taken to evacuate the building and any lessons learnt.

-The practice is rated as requires improvement for providing effective services, as there are areas where improvements should be made.
+The practice is rated as good for providing effective services.

-- Data from the Quality and Outcomes Framework showed patient outcomes were at or above average compared to the national average. - Staff were aware of current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills and knowledge to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff.
-Most staff had received an appraisal within the last 12 months and dates were planned for those that were overdue - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs. - End of life care was coordinated with other services involved.
+- Data from the Quality and Outcomes Framework showed patient outcomes were at or above average compared to the national average. - Staff were aware of current evidence based guidance. - Clinical audits demonstrated quality improvement.
+There had been three clinical audits commenced in the last two years, all of these were completed audits where the improvements made were implemented and monitored. - Staff had the skills and knowledge to deliver effective care and treatment.
+Staff had access to and made use of e-learning training modules and in-house training.

+- There was evidence of appraisals and personal development plans for all staff. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs. - End of life care was coordinated with other services involved.